-As part of the risk assessment process, jurisdictions should anticipate community needs should a wildfire event occur and explore both short and long-term opportunities to reduce risk and improve resilience moving forward.
-As jurisdictions conduct this analysis, they should:
+As part of the risk assessment process, local agencies should anticipate community needs in the event that a wildfire occurs and explore both short and long-term opportunities to reduce risk and improve resilience moving forward.
+As local agencies conduct this analysis, they should:

-- Evaluate potential primary, secondary, and tertiary impacts of different wildfire scenarios on community values and assets as well as environmental and public health. - Evaluate the success of previous suppression and risk mitigation efforts. - Evaluate the jurisdiction's capacity to adequately suppress wildfire, taking into account adequacy of fighting resources, firefighter safety, water supply availability, fuel breaks, equipment maneuverability, and other factors. - Evaluate the jurisdiction's capacity to mitigate wildfire risks through activities such as - o Short-term evacuation and crisis management - Short-term landscape management - Fire-rated infrastructure implementation and long-term maintenance - o Long-term environmental and public health management - Evaluate opportunities to build resilience against wildfires through activities such as - o Community education and capacity building, - o Strategic land use and development - Economic development - Evaluate existing plans and the safety element for adequacy.
+- Evaluate potential primary, secondary, and tertiary impacts of different wildfire scenarios on community values and assets as well as environmental and public health. - Evaluate the success of previous suppression and risk mitigation efforts. - Evaluate the jurisdiction's capacity to adequately suppress wildfire, taking into account adequacy of fighting resources, firefighter safety, water supply availability, fuel breaks, equipment maneuverability, funding, and other factors. - Evaluate the jurisdiction's capacity to mitigate wildfire risks through activities such as

+- Short-term evacuation and crisis management - o Short-term landscape management - Fire-rated infrastructure implementation and long-term maintenance - Long-term environmental and public health management - Evaluate opportunities to build resilience against wildfires through activities such as - Community education and capacity building, - o Strategic land use and development - Strategic partnerships - o Economic development - Evaluate existing plans and the safety element for adequacy.